 Historic Bridgnorth building to be demolished for 50 retirement flats

-An historic 19th century building sitting between two conservation areas is to be bulldozed to make way for 50 retirement flats.
+An historic 19th century building in Bridgnorth is to be bulldozed to make way for 50 retirement flats.

 Planning permission has been granted to Churchill Retirement Living to raze Innage Lea to the ground after an appeal to the Planning Inspectorate.